jhower786/imathas_web_guide/index.md

          <li> Find the Module marked “Student Resources" and click the arrow to expand it. <br> </li>
          <li> Click on the + sign <br> </li>
          <li> From the dropdown menu select "Add External Tool" <br> </li>
-         <li> Scroll down and choose "iMathAS" - click on "Add Item" <br> </li>
+         <li> Scroll down and choose "IMathAS" - click on "Add Item" <br> </li>
-         You should now see iMathAS in the module <br>
+         You should now see IMathAS in the module <br>
-         <li> Click the three dots to the right of iMathAS and choose "edit" <br> </li>
+         <li> Click the three dots to the right of IMathAS and choose "edit" <br> </li>
          <li> Change the title to "Live Poll" and click "Update" <br> </li>
          <li> Click on the little "no solution" symbol to publish <br>  <br> </li>
          </ol>
          <ol Type="1">
-         Step 2: Next, you will need to set up the link that will allow the grades to sync from iMathAS to Canvas.
+         Step 2: Next, you will need to set up the link that will allow the grades to sync from IMathAS to Canvas.
 Once this is set up, you will not need to touch it the rest of the semester.
 Your students will need to click on this link once in order to activate their grade sync. <br>
          <li>	Go to your course in Canvas and click on Assignments on the left <br> </li>
          <li>Click on “+ Assignment“ <br> </li>

          a.
 Set the Assignment Name as “Live Poll Sync” <br>
          b.
 Set the Points to 100 <br>
          c.
 Set Submission Type to "External Tool" <br>
          d.
-Click on Find, select “iMathAS” and click on Select <br>
+Click on Find, select “IMathAS” and click on Select <br>
          e.
 Click on "Save & Publish" <br>

-         <li> Once you have done this, you will see link asking you to log into iMathAS.
+         <li> Once you have done this, you will see link asking you to log into IMathAS.
 You will only need to do this once for the semester. <br> </li>

          <li> Link your course on the next page. <br> </li>